jgaryi/E115_BirdWatchingApp/README.md

 ### 1.2.
 Solution

-Our solution is a BirdWatching app that uses AI to identify both common and rare species from spectrograms which are visual representations of bird sounds from audio recordings.
+Our solution is a BirdWatching app that uses AI to identify both common and rare species from spectrograms, which are visual representations of bird sounds from audio recordings.
 It also features interactive maps with remote sensing data and includes a built-in LLM agent to answer bird-related questions.

 <img src="images/Overall.png"  width="800">